 Look for invitations in your admission package to sign up for orientation week.

-Your residence might have special programming to help you get to know your neighbours and learn more about the residence you will be living in.
-Upper-year students may host tours, floor meetings and fun programming.
+Your residence might have special programs to help you get to know your neighbours and learn more about the residence you will be living in.
+Upper-year students may host tours, floor meetings and fun programs.

 Living off campus does not mean you are excluded from activities during orientation week.
 Many universities have specific orientation week activities for first-year students living off campus to introduce them to the campus community.
 These activities include concerts, performances and team activities.

-Your faculty may also set up specific programming so that you can meet fellow students in your program before your first day of class.
+Your faculty may also set up specific programs so that you can meet fellow students in your program before your first day of class.